wmjordan/Codist/README.md

 ### Code Refactorings

-From version 7.0 on, quite a few code refactorings are provided via a button on the C# Smart Bar.
+Quite a few code refactorings are provided via a button on the C# Smart Bar.

   ![Smart Bar Code Refactoring](doc/smart-bar-refactoring.png)